VeRO: A Harness for Agents to Optimize Agents: Methodology

 \section{Methodology}

 We investigate how LLM-based \textit{target agents} can be optimized as code artifacts, with coding agents serving as the optimizers.
-Unlike prompt optimization, this framing treats the entire agent implementation—prompts, tools, and orchestration logic in a language like Python (alternately referred to as \textit{workflow})—as the optimization space.
-Here, we formalize the \textit{target agent optimization task} and introduce \vero{}, a harness that provides both the execution infrastructure (isolated environments, resource constraints, guardrails) and evaluation protocols (versioned snapshots, structured feedback, reproducible measurement) necessary for enabling coding agents to perform this task.
+Unlike prompt optimization, this framing treats the entire agent's implementation in code—prompts, tools, and orchestration logic in a language like Python (collectively referred to as the \textit{harness})—as the optimization target.
+Here, we formalize the \textit{target agent optimization task} and introduce \vero{}, an outer harness that provides both the execution infrastructure (isolated environments, resource constraints, guardrails) and evaluation protocols (versioned snapshots, structured feedback, reproducible measurement) necessary for enabling coding agents to perform this task.